zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 SORT ORDER WITH ORD.DATE GE “10/01/96” AND LT “11/01/96” ORD.DATE
 ```

-## **Sort Criteria**
+### **Sort Criteria**

 Different key terms will sort search results differently as can be noted bellow:

-1. BY - ascending
+1. `BY` - ascending
-2. BY-DSND / BY.DSND - descending
+2. `BY-DSND` / `BY.DSND` - descending
-3. BY-EXP / BY.EXP - explode a multivalue field, ascending\*
+3. `BY-EXP` / `BY.EXP` - explode a multivalue field, ascending
-4. BY-EXP-DSND / BY.EXP.DSND - explode a multivalue field, descending\*
+4. `BY-EXP-DSND` / `BY.EXP.DSND` - explode a multivalue field, descending

-\* Exploded sorts treat each multivalue as a separate column (field).
+> Exploded sorts treat each multivalue as a separate column (field).

 It is possible to have multiple sort levels, with each subsequent level a sub sort of the previous level.
-With regards sort justification, it is based on the dictionary (Yes, you can sort numbers left justified).
+With regards sort justification, it is based on the dictionary (yes, you can sort numbers left justified).

 Examples of Sort Criteria are as follows: